kubernetes/enhancements/keps/sig-api-machinery/2887-openapi-enum-types/README.md

  - All enums in Kubernetes built-in types have enum tags properly added.
  - Enum syntax of kube-builder updated to match that of this KEP.

+#### Stable

+ - OpenAPI-level validation of enum types in built-in types removed in favor of that provided by the schema.

 ### Upgrade / Downgrade Strategy
 Enable/disable the OpenAPIEnum feature gate.